Privacy-Preserving and Efficient Verification of the Outcome in Genome-Wide Association Studies: Adding Noise to the GWAS Statistics

-\bl{Here, we evaluate the performance of the proposed framework when the GWAS statistics are released under DP (with $\epsilon_{DP}=1$) and when only strong associations are considered.
-Figure~\ref{fig:error_vs_p_value_dp_1}(a) shows the p-values provided by the researcher after noise addition using $\epsilon_{DP}=1$ and the error ($\phi_p$) obtained by the verifier with respect to the cut-off point ($\tau_p$).
+Figure~\ref{fig:error_vs_p_value_dp_1}(a) shows the $p$-values provided by the researcher after noise addition using $\epsilon_{DP}=1$ and the error ($\Phi_p$) obtained by the verifier with respect to the cut-off point ($\tau_p$).
 We observe that the verifier achieves a TPR of $0.7$.
-Also, Figure~\ref{fig:error_vs_p_value_dp_1}(b) shows the error of $100$ incorrect statistics whose correct p-values are around $0.08$ (before noise addition).
+Also, Figure~\ref{fig:error_vs_p_value_dp_1}(b) shows the error of $100$ incorrect statistics whose correct $p$-values are around $.08$ (before noise addition).
 We observe that the verifier achieves a TNR of $0.72$ for $\epsilon_{DP}=1$ when a researcher erroneously oversells a weak association as a strong one.
-The TPR and TNR values achieved by the proposed framework when $\epsilon_{DP}=1$ are significantly lower than the ones achieved when no noise or a smaller amount of noise ($\epsilon_{DP}=3$) is added to the p-values (as shown in Figures~\ref{fig:error_vs_p_value} and~\ref{fig:error_vs_p_value_dp}, respectively).
-However, it is worth noting that when $\epsilon_{DP}=1$, the utility of the shared statistics significantly degrades (as also shown in~\cite{johnson2013privacy,uhlerop2013privacy}), and such statistics become uninformative for other researchers.}
+The TPR and TNR values achieved by the proposed framework when $\epsilon_{DP}=1$ are significantly lower than the ones achieved when no noise or a smaller amount of noise ($\epsilon_{DP}=3$) is added to the $p$-values (as shown in Figures~\ref{fig:error_vs_p_value} and~\ref{fig:error_vs_p_value_dp}, respectively).
+However, it is worth noting that when $\epsilon_{DP}=1$, the utility of the shared statistics significantly degrades (as also shown in~\cite{johnson2013privacy,uhlerop2013privacy}), and such statistics become uninformative for other researchers.